 Never Hold Tax-Free Municipal Bonds Through a Roth IRA

 It is a truism that tax-free municipal bonds yield less than their taxable counterparts (corporate bonds, Treasury bonds, et cetera).
-To put them on parity, you must calculate something known as the taxable equivalent yield, which you can read more about.
-As of 2016, 20-year AAA corporate bonds, which are fully taxable, are yielding 3.90%, while 20-year AAA tax-free municipal bonds are yielding 2.19%.
+To put them on parity, you must calculate something known as the taxable equivalent yield.
+As of July 2019, 20-year AAA corporate bonds, which are fully taxable, are yielding 3.82%, while 20-year AAA tax-free municipal bonds are yielding 1.75%.

 That difference of over 2% is not insignificant.
 Imagine you had $100,000 in your Roth IRA, after years of carefully saving money.
 In this case, you would be looking at two bonds, both of which are rated AAA, and both of which mature in 20 years.
-Yet, the corporate bond will pay you $3,900 in interest annually, while the municipal bond will pay you $2,190 in interest annually.
-No rational person would give up the $1,710 in free cash that is sitting on the table.
+Yet, the corporate bond will pay you $3,820 in interest annually, while the municipal bond will pay you $1,750 in interest annually.
+No rational person would give up the $2,070 in free cash that is sitting on the table.

-Pay Attention to Asset Positioning If You Have a Roth IRA
+Asset Positioning in a Roth IRA

-If you put the non-dividend paying stocks in the Roth IRA, held the taxable bonds in a brokerage account, and you are in the 35% bracket, you are going to end up with $8,125 in cash income per year.
+If you put the non-dividend paying stocks in the Roth IRA, held the taxable bonds in a brokerage account, and you are in the 24% bracket, you are going to end up with $9,500 in cash income per year.

 These small things matter, especially over a long period of time.
-An extra $4,375 invested at 10% for 50 years is nearly $5,100,000.
+An extra $3,000 invested at 7% for 30 years is nearly $300,000.
 It pays, quite literally, to keep an eye on not just the specific assets you own, but where you park those assets.

 The General Rule for Roth IRA Investments

 Assets that tend to appreciate are inherently tax-advantaged compared to those that throw off most of the wealth creation in the form of cash.
 Regular corporate bonds are often a good choice for a Roth IRA, as are high-yielding dividend stocks and real estate investment trusts.